Armadale (novel): Plot summary

-Lydia, who is thirty-five but looks twenty-something, is the villain of the novel and her colourful portrayal takes up much of the rest of the story.
-Originally Allan's mother's maid, and a contributor to the conflict between Allan and Ozias's fathers, she is a fortune hunter and, it turns out, a murderess.
-Unable to alienate Allan's affections from Miss Milroy, she settles for marrying Midwinter, having discovered his name is the same.
-She plots to murder Allan, or have him killed by her ex-lover, a Cuban desperado and, since she is now "Mrs. Armadale," to impersonate his widow.
-Allan escapes the desperado's attempt on his life—he is supposed to have drowned in a shipwreck—and returns to England.
-Lydia's plans are thus foiled.
-Her last shot is to murder Allan herself—the weapon being poison gas, the scene being a sanatorium run by a quack called Doctor Downward—but she is thwarted by her own conscience.
-Midwinter and Allan have switched rooms, and she can't bring herself to murder her true husband, for whom she does have genuine feelings of love.
+The colourful portrayal of the beautiful Lydia Gwilt takes up much of the rest of the story.
+Originally Armadale’s mother's maid, and a contributor to the conflict between Armadale’s and Midwinter's fathers, she is a fortune hunter and a poisoner.
+Unable to alienate Armadale’s affections from Miss Milroy, she next decides to marry Midwinter under his real name, which she has discovered is also Allan Armadale; she then plots to murder the wealthy Armadale, or have him killed by her ex-lover, a Cuban desperado; as the legal "Mrs. Allan Armadale", she plans to claim to be his widow, and the owner of Thorpe-Ambrose.
+However, Armadale escapes the desperado's attempt on his life—he is supposed to have drowned in a shipwreck—and returns to England.
+Lydia Gwilt's plans are thus foiled.

+Her final plan is to murder Armadale herself, using poison gas, at the sanatorium run by a quack called Doctor Downward, but she is thwarted by her own conscience: Midwinter and Armadale have switched rooms, and she cannot bring herself to murder her true husband, for whom she has genuine feelings of love.
 After rescuing Midwinter and writing him a farewell note, she goes into the air-poisoned room and kills herself.
-Allan marries Miss Milroy; Midwinter, still his best friend, becomes a writer.
+Armadale marries Miss Milroy, and Midwinter, still his best friend, becomes a writer.

-Some linking passages consist of letters between the various characters, or of extracts from Lydia's journal, but the great majority of the text narrates the events as they occur.
-The novel is enlivened by many minor characters including Mr Bashwood, an old failure of a clerk who is infatuated with the beautiful Lydia; his son, James 'Jemmy' Bashwood, a private detective; Mrs Oldershaw, an unscrupulous associate of Lydia's; the Pedgifts (father and son), Allan's lawyers; and the Rev Decimus Brock, a shrewd (but not quite shrewd enough) clergyman who brings Allan up but who is kept out of the way for much of the book.
+Some linking passages consist of letters between the various characters, or of extracts from Lydia Gwilt's diary, but the great majority of the text narrates the events as they occur.
+The novel is enlivened by many minor characters including Mr. Bashwood, an old failure of a clerk who is infatuated with Lydia Gwilt; his son, James "Jemmy" Bashwood, a private detective; Mrs. Oldershaw, an unscrupulous associate of Miss Gwilt’s; the Pedgifts (father and son), Armadale’s lawyers; and the Rev. Decimus Brock, a shrewd (but not quite shrewd enough) clergyman who brings Armadale up, but is absent for much of the book.